Step 5: Apply for Financial Aid

-You may pick up the BOGW Fee Waiver and scholarship application at the Financial Aid Office, Admissions Office (both campuses) and the Welcome Center and file your FASFSA online at www.fafsa.ed.gov
+You may pick up the California College Promise Grant form and scholarship application at the Financial Aid Office, Admissions Office (both campuses) and file your FASFSA online at www.fafsa.ed.gov

 Family financial information is evaluated by a federal processing agency and then transmitted to MJC.
 The information is reviewed and verified by Financial Aid staff, and the amount and types of aid are determined.
 Funding is limited, so complete this step as soon as possible!

 - Federal Work-Study Placement

 - Nursing Loan

 California residents may be eligible to have enrollment fees waived.
 The California College Promise Grant (CCPG) assists eligible students with the enrollment fees by waiving the student's tuition fees (currently $46 per unit).
 Students are responsible for paying the MJC general fees which includes all material cost for any course.

 - Students can apply for the CCPG by submitting a paper application to the MJC Financial Aid Office.
 The income standards below will be used to determine eligibility.